matxakav/OT-NWbasedOnGNS3/README.md

 ## Introduction

-This repository demonstrates Attack & Defence targeting Modbus/TCP and HTTP protocols on an <p><abbr title="Industrial Control System">ICS</abbr></p> network.
+This repository demonstrates Attack & Defence targeting Modbus/TCP and HTTP protocols on an <html><abbr title="Industrial Control System">ICS</abbr></html> network.

 For beginners, this project is basically an *Attack & Defense* practice conducted on a simulated industrial network.
 SDN is used to implement the adaptive countermeasure to defense the attack.